kenjennings/Atari-Breakout76/intro_retdev.md

 - 2 or 4 game ports (depending on computer model) doubling as programmable I/O ports.
 - light pen support
 - Multiple high-resolution timers.
-- Standard 19.2 Kilobit serial I/O, maximum 127 Kilobit.
+- 19.2 Kilobit serial I/O, maximum 127 Kilobit.
+- Peripherals are intelligent and daisy-chain to one serial port (like modern USB).

 The Atari comes with a comprehensive and friendly Operating System that provides the following facilities:

 - Automatic booting and driver loading from peripherals.
 - Standard, centralized I/O library defining devices for cassete, disk, printer, screen graphics, and full screen text editor.
 - Support for creating graphics displays, plotting, drawing, and filling.
-Displays may be full screen or include a scrolling text window.
+Displays may be full screen or include a scrolling text window for the editor.
 - Basic floating-point math library
 - Game controller polling.